 Savory Zucchini Muffins are soft and light muffins with feta and Pecorino Romano cheese.
-With fresh summer tomatoes, shredded zucchini and corn, these are the perfect kitchen sink summer muffin!
+With fresh tomatoes, shredded zucchini and corn, these are the perfect kitchen sink savory muffin!

 Zucchini is one of my favorite vegetables to bake with.
 After a visit to the farmer’s market over the weekend, I was inspired by all of the varieties of squash and heirloom tomatoes.
 I couldn’t resist buying them!

 Aren’t they adorable?
 So many variegated colors and shapes.